kendricklawton/project-auth/README.md

 ```
 5. Use a mobile device or emulator to run the app.

 ## Usage
-The app has six screens:
+The app has seven screens:
 * Login: Allows existing users to log in.
 * Registration: Allows new users to create an account.
+* ForgotPassword: Allows existing users to reset password.
 * Profile: Allows a logged in user to view and edit account details.
 * Name: Allows a logged in user to edit thier name.
 * Email: Allows a logged in user to edit their email.